biological-alignment-benchmarks/ai-safety-gridworlds/README.md

 # Acknowledgements
 I would like to thank Ben Smith, Robert Klassert, Joel Pyykkö, AI Safety Camp V, AIntelope, LTFF, Emergent Ventures / Mercatus Center at George Mason University, and Foresight Institute.

+## License

+This project is licensed under the Apache-2.0 license - see the [LICENSE](LICENSE) file for details.
+You are free to use, modify, and distribute this code under the terms of this license.

+**Attribution Requirement**: If you use this library, please cite the source as follows:

+Roland Pihlakas and Joel Pyykkö.
+From homeostasis to resource sharing: Biologically and economically aligned multi-objective multi-agent AI safety benchmarks.
+Arxiv, a working paper, September 2024 (https://arxiv.org/abs/2410.00081).